For more info, questions, or to seek immediate Hospice care, please call:321.434.1744

 Patient & Family Support

-To provide continued support to the community built William Childs Hospice House, commemorative bricks can be purchased to honor your loved ones.
-Each brick will be placed in pathways surrounding the Hospice House, and a semiannual Brick Paver service will be held in the spring and fall allowing for family members to see their bricks and remember their loved ones.
+To provide continued support to the community-built William Childs Hospice House, commemorative bricks can be purchased to honor your loved ones.
+Each brick will be placed in pathways surrounding the Hospice House, and a semi-annual Brick Paver service will be held in the spring and fall that allows for family members to see their bricks.

 At Hospice of Health First, we realize that spiritual care is a personal issue and differs from person to person.
 Some people may find solace in the rituals and traditions of organized religion; others reflect in other ways.
 Hospice of Health First respects the diverse needs of our patients and is not affiliated with any religious group, but we do have excellent relationships with the churches in Brevard County.
 We're happy to work with a patient's personal spiritual advisor or provide our own Hospice Chaplain for your loved one's spiritual needs.
 Our Spiritual Care staff support our patients and their families as they struggle to deal with the questions that often arise during and after the death of a loved one.

 Online Grief Resources

 Bright Star Program - Special Bereavement Services for Children